ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 68.
-Southwest wind around 1 mph.
-Chance of precipitation
+Mostly cloudy.
+Low around 68, with temperatures rising to around 70 overnight.
+Wind
-         is 30%.<br></div>
+         around 0 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 8am, then showers
          and thunderstorms likely between 8am and 9am, then a chance of showers and thunderstorms between 9am and 11am.
 Partly sunny, with a high near 86.
-South southwest wind around 5 mph.
+South southwest wind 1 to 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">